 Dear visitors of the Magaliesberg Park.

-Following the placement of my letter (scroll down further below if you have not read it) at strategic locations in the Magaliesberg Park, there have been ca. 20 people so far who have indicated their support for our idea.
+Following the placement of my letter (scroll down further below if you have not read it) at strategic locations in the Magaliesberg Park, there have been ca. 30 people so far who have indicated their support for our idea to turn Magalies into a city park.
 It is a beginning, but obviously we still need many more people to start an official petition.
 You can help us by copying and pasting the link of this hiking page in your relevant wattsup groups asking people to join our petition?
 We will show their names [but not their contact details] at a later stage if support grows and when we get closer to finalizing the details of our petition.
-Please ask your family / friends who want to join our petition to mail their names and contact details to: firstname.lastname@example.org
+Please ask your family / friends who want to join our petition to mail their names and contact details to: email@example.com

 I have noted with regret that some of the letters that I placed in the park have been torn up and the pieces strewn around.
 I wonder if the people who did this realize what statement they are making about what they think of Magaliesberg park, littering the place like that.